dugannaz/NeuralTSP/README.md

 Each node of TSP is a neuron with certain number of connections.

-Each node tries to find closest neighbors by querying their connections.
+Each node tries to connect to closest neighbors by querying its connections.
 Queries with certain depth are possible.

 Matrix Solver: